wp-plugins/better-wp-security/readme.txt

 * Makes it easier for users not accustomed to WordPress to remember login and admin URLs by customizing default admin URLs
 * Detects hidden 404 errors on your site that can affect your SEO such as bad links and missing images
 * Removes the existing jQuery version used and replaces it with a safe version (the version that comes default with WordPress).

+= Tutorials =

+Learn how to use iThemes Security with our series of <a href="http://ithemes.com/tutorial/category/ithemes-security/">in-depth tutorial videos</a> taught by lead developer Chris Wiegman:

+* <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-1/">Getting Started</a>
+* <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-2-global-settings/">Global Settings</a>
+* <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-3-404-detection/">404 Detection</a>
+* <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-4-away-mode/">Away Mode</a>
+* <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-5-banned-users/">Banned Users</a>
+* <a href="http://ithemes.com/tutorials/getting-started-ithemes-security-part-6-brute-force-protection/">Brute Force Protection</a>
+* Many more to come!

 = Compatibility =